-Senate Order 192 (Murray Motion) on Australian Digital Health Agency Contracts for the 2017 Calendar Year
+Senate Order 192 (Murray Motion) on Australian Digital Health Agency Contracts for the 2017-18 Financial Year

 On 20 June 2001, the Senate agreed to an Order requiring Ministers to table a letter, stating that all Public Governance, Performance and Accountability Act 2013 (Cth) (PGPA Act) agencies, falling under their responsibility have placed on the internet a list of contracts of $100,000 (GST inclusive) or more which are current or entered into during the previous twelve months (the Senate Order).

 In 2002 and 2007, the Senate Standing Committee on Finance and Public Administration completed two inquiries into the operation of the Senate Order.
 These inquiries resulted in changes to the Senate Order reporting requirements.

 The Senate Order was amended to apply to corporate Commonwealth entities (CCEs), effective 1 July 2017.
 The Australian Digital Health Agency (Agency) was established under the Public Governance, Performance and Accountability (Establishing the Australian Digital Health Agency) Rule 2016 as a corporate Commonwealth entity.
 As a CCE, the Agency is required to place on its internet website, information in relation to its contracts and their use of confidentiality provisions.

 Further guidance regarding the Senate Order's requirements is specified in the Department of Finance Resource Management Guide No. 403 - Meeting the Senate Order on Entity Contracts - PDF 700 KB

 The Senate Order specifies that the contract listings are to indicate: